dotlang/language/doc/RFE.md

 Maybe filter `dot test` to execute in a specific dir in source structure.
 `make bazel-generate-files` -> external cli tools
 `dot build|run|test`

+!! - Using `@` for both compile time and runtime loading is confusing and not appropriate.
+For runtime we have a different path spec than compile time.
+Let's do a core function instead.

+!! - When loading a module at runtime, you can only import and invke it's functions.
+If you need to send or receive data types, you should either have them ready or destruct them.

 ? - Add dependent types.
 Applications: binary tree or max-heap or RB tree or abs function as a dependent type, a list of max size N